Carey Mulligan

-Carey Hannah Mulligan (born 28 May 1985) is an English actress.
-She has received various accolades, including a British Academy Film Award, in addition to nominations for three Academy Awards, four Golden Globe Awards, and a Tony Award.
+Carey Hannah Mulligan (born 28 May 1985) is a British actress.
+Known for her performances on stage and screen, she has received numerous accolades, including a BAFTA Award, in addition to nominations for three Academy Awards, four Golden Globe Awards, two Primetime Emmy Awards and a Tony Award.
 She was appointed Commander of the Order of the British Empire (CBE) in 2025 for services to drama.